bparanj/hivegrid.dev/README.md

 - Modify existing playbook included in the master playbook.
 - Remove existing playbook from the master playbook.

+Ansible Galaxy is only used for database backups.
+This means we can install the latest version sooner than it takes for the external dependency to update to newer versions.

+### Intrusion Detection

 From the ansible folder, run the playbook to update the notification email for fail2ban:

 ```bash